 1. Maximize electrical power system efficiency

 The transformer operates at almost its full efficiency when it operates at full load.
-If we run numbers of transformers in parallel, we can switch on only those transformers which will give the total demand by running nearer to its full load rating for that time.
-When load increases, we can switch on one by one other transformer connected in parallel to fulfill the total power demand.
-This way we can run the system with maximum efficiency.
+If we run a number of transformers in parallel, we can switch on only those transformers that will give the total demand by running nearer to its full load rating for that time.
+When the load increases, we can switch on one other transformer connected in parallel to fulfill the total power demand.
+This way, we can run the system with maximum efficiency.

 2. Maximize electrical power system Stability